suryawarrior36/Implementation-of-Automatic-Street-Light-Controller/README.md

 ## OUTPUT:

 ## RESULT:
-Thus the automatic water level controller was implemented using Arduino UNO controller.
+Thus the Automatic Street Light controller was implemented using Arduino UNO controller.